-- 8.1 The Learning for Life (L4L) curriculum will be reviewed annually to ensure relevant topics are being included and pupils are able to make the safe and informed choices they need to - 8.2 This policy will be reviewed annually as part of the whole-School self-evaluation process and by the Governors when any additions or amendments are made and in line with policy reviews - 8.3 Parents are welcome to give feedback on any aspect of the programme to a member of the Senior Leadership Team, one of whom will be in attendance at all parent consultation events. - 8.4 The L4L programme is overseen by the Director for University Training School and Character Education, with input from Year Leads, Subject Leaders and others. - 8.5 It is a key aspect of the School's educational provision and, as such, will be prominent in all individual, team (subject and pastoral) and School self-evaluation systems. - 8.6 Parents and carers will be kept informed of the L4L programme of activities. - 8.7 The Chair of the Governors' Pastoral Committee is responsible for oversight of the Learning for Life programme - 8.8 A separate policy is available that covers content and intent for the RSE curriculum.
+- 8.1 The L4L curriculum will be overseen by a Subject Leader for the subject.
+This will include biannual Standards' Review meetings with Senior Leaders and fortnightly line management meetings to review the impact of the curriculum. - 8.2 The Learning for Life (L4L) curriculum will be reviewed annually to ensure relevant topics are being included and pupils are able to make the safe and informed choices they need to. - 8.3 This policy will be reviewed annually as part of the whole-School self-evaluation process and by the Governors when any additions or amendments are made and in line with policy reviews. - 8.4 Parents are welcome to give feedback on any aspect of the programme to a member of the Senior Leadership Team, one of whom will be in attendance at all parent consultation events. - 8.5 L4L is a key aspect of the School's educational provision and, as such, will be prominent in all individual, team (subject and pastoral) and School self-evaluation systems. - 8.6 Parents and carers will be kept informed of the L4L programme of activities. - 8.7 The Chair of the Governors' Pastoral Committee is responsible for oversight of the Learning for Life programme - 8.8 A separate policy is available that covers content and intent for the RSE curriculum.